 The direct access provided by this model results in these DNVB advantages:

-- Higher customer loyalty.
-DNVBs merge ecommerce with social, sustainability, and climate change projects, which attracts 62% of customers who are loyal to brands that stand for something.
+Higher customer loyalty.
+DNVBs merge ecommerce with social, sustainability, and climate change projects, which attracts over 60% of customers who are loyal to brands that stand for something.

-- Better control over customer experience.
-Digitally native brands are responsible for sourcing their own raw materials, manufacturing, and distribution of products.
+Better control over customer experience.
+Digitally native brands are responsible for sourcing their own raw materials, manufacturing processes, using discount code ideas, and distribution of products.